IdczakI/contact-book/README.md

 This is the simple contact storage application with the ability to add, edit, copy, search and delete contacts.

-All actions are handling with buttons except searching - in this case you just need to enter the string in the text field.
+All actions are handled with buttons except search - in this case you just need to enter the string in the text field.

 The data is loaded and saved in the csv file.